United States sanctions against China: Iran-related

-Sanctions under the first Trump administration
+In March 2025, the U.S. Treasury Department sanctioned a Chinese "teapot" oil refinery, Shouguang Luqing Petrochemical in Shandong, and related executives for violations of international sanctions against Iran.
+In April 2025, the U.S. sanctioned another teapot oil refinery.
+During the 2026 Iran war, the U.S. sanctioned a subsidiary of Hengli Group, the Hengli Petrochemical (Dalian) Refinery Co.
+Ltd. and one of China's largest teapot refineries for processing Iranian crude oil.
+On 1 May 2026, the National Financial Regulatory Administration ordered Chinese banks to stop extending new loans to five U.S.-sanctioned refineries.
+But on 2 May 2026, China's Ministry of Commerce ordered companies and banks in the country to disregard U.S. sanctions on Chinese refineries, stating that such sanctions are a violation of international law.

-Ban of Huawei and ZTE equipment
+Huawei and ZTE

 In August 2018, President Trump signed the National Defense Authorization Act for Fiscal Year 2019 (NDAA 2019) which banned Huawei and ZTE equipment from being used by the U.S. federal government, citing security concerns.

 In addition, on 15 May 2019, the Department of Commerce added Huawei and 70 foreign subsidiaries and "affiliates" to its Entity List under the Export Administration Regulations, citing the company having been indicted for "knowingly and willfully causing the export, re-export, sale and supply, directly and indirectly, of goods, technology and services (banking and other financial services) from the United States to Iran and the government of Iran without obtaining a license from the Department of Treasury's Office of Foreign Assets Control (OFAC)".
 This restricts U.S. companies from doing business with Huawei without a government license.
 Various U.S.-based companies immediately froze their business with Huawei to comply with the regulation.
 That same year, it was determined that Huawei also provided equipment to build North Korea’s 3G network.